 The Challenge — The most beautifully designed data warehouse means nothing if you do not have the data tools and expertise to answer the questions you need.
 Can you easily drill down and make sense of the data as needed without requiring technical skills or manual manipulation?

 Our Recommendation — Find a BI tool that allows non-technical users to analyze data and create their own dashboards with dynamic visualizations—and the ability to drill all the way down to the individual record.

 4. Present —"A boring data table is worth a thousand words" said no one ever.
 Your executives and board need to quickly see the results of the analysis.
 No matter how obvious it may seem to you—can you convey the information in a thought-provoking, yet easy to grasp manner?

 The Challenge — Charts and graphs make powerful visualizations but do you have the tools to answer the next question?
 Can you easily drill into the data to uncover the root cause of the change?
 If your BI tools require you to tell your boss "I will have to do more analysis and get back with you" then you have lost.

-- Find a BI solution that presents the intelligent analytics in a format that allows all levels of the organization to understand—and to get Answers to their questions.
+Our Recommendation — Find a BI solution that presents intelligent analytics in a format that allows people at all levels of the organization to understand an insight.

-What is JCA's BI solution for nonprofits?
-JCA Answers is a Business Intelligence suite built from the ground up for nonprofits.
-Answers has a comprehensive data warehouse under the hood and stunning dashboards with dynamic visualizations and charts that can be accessed from your desktop, tablet, or phone.
-JCA Answers will help you visualize the most important metrics for your business and present them in a format that will provide your audience with actionable insights.
-JCA Answers comes pre-configured for use with The Raiser's Edge, Gateway Galaxy, and Siriusware.
+JCA Answers is a business intelligence suite built for specifically for nonprofits.
+Answers has a comprehensive data warehouse and stunning dashboards with dynamic visualizations and charts that can be accessed from your desktop, tablet, or phone.
+Pre-configured for The Raiser's Edge, Gateway Galaxy, and Siriusware, JCA Answers will help you visualize the most important metrics for your business and present them in a format that will provide your audience with actionable insights.

 Learn More About Answers